-- 4. Shrubs shall be at least 18 inches in height, and full and bushy at time of planting. - 5.
-New plant materials shall include native species or non-native species with lower water requirements and that are adapted to the climatic conditions of the Puget Sound Region.
-There must be a diversity of tree and shrub genus and species in the site landscaping, taking into account species in existing development around the site. - a.
-If there are more than eight required trees, no more than 40 percent may be of one species. - b.
-If there are more than 24 required trees, no more than 20 percent may be of one species. - c.
-If there are more than 25 required shrubs, no more than 50 percent may be of one species. - 6.
-Any species that is listed on the State or King County noxious weed lists or otherwise known to be a nuisance or invasive shall not be planted. - 7.
-Plant materials shall be selected that reinforce the landscape design concept, and are appropriate to their location in terms of hardiness, cultural requirements, tolerance to urban conditions, maintenance needs and growth characteristics. - 8.
-The classification of plant material as trees, shrubs and evergreens shall be as listed in the Hortus Third, A Concise Dictionary of Plants Cultivated in the U.S. and Canada, as it now reads and as hereafter amended. - Plant material requirements for bioretention facilities shall be in accordance with the City's Bioretention Plant List, unless approved by the Director. - 10.
-Non-developed site areas, such as utility easements, shall be landscaped and/or treated with dust and erosion control planting or surfacing such as evergreens, groundcover, shrubs, trees, sod or a combination of similar materials.
-In areas with overhead utility transmission-lines, no shrubs or trees shall be allowed that could mature-over 20 feet-feet in heightat maturity will be allowed.
-Trees should not be planted within 10 feet of underground utilities, such as power, water, sewer or storm drainage pipes.
+5. New plant materials shall include native species or non-native species with lower water requirements and that are adapted to the climatic conditions of the Puget Sound Region.
+Commented [AC51]: Revised based on Committee There must be a diversity of tree and shrub genus and species in the site landscaping, taking into account, species in existing development around the site. a.
+If there are more than 8 required trees, no more than 40 percent may be of one guidance to remove reference to drought tolerant plants. b.
+If there are more than 24 required trees, no more than 20 percent may be of one Commented [CL52]: Items 5. a-c are from the City of Portland's landscaping code. species. c.
+If there are more than 25 required shrubs, no more than 50 percent may be of one species.
+6. Any species that is listed on the State or King County noxious weed lists or otherwise known to be a nuisance or invasive shall not be planted.
+Commented [CL53]: 18.52.030 B.9.
+7. Plant materials shall be selected that reinforce the landscape design concept, and are appropriate to their location in terms of hardiness, cultural requirements, tolerance to Commented [CL54]: TMC 18.28.240 B.1.i. d - 8. urban conditions, maintenance needs and growth characteristics.
+Large and medium stature tree species are required, per Tukwila Approved Tree list except where there is insufficient planting area (due to proximity to a building, street light, above ground or underground utility line, etc.).
+Commented [CL55]: 18.28.240 B.1.i.
+9. The classification of plant material as trees, shrubs and evergreens shall be as listed in the Hortus Third, A Concise Dictionary of Plants Cultivated in the U.S. and Canada, or as updated.
+Commented [CL56]: 18.52.030 D.11.
+10 Plant material requirements for bioretention facilities shall be in accordance with the City's bioretention plant list.
+Commented [CL57]: OTAK - NPDES permit language 11 Non-developed site areas, such as utility easements, shall be landscaped and/or treated with dust and erosion control planting or surfacing such as evergreens, groundcover, Commented [CL58]: Slightly revised text from TMC shrubs, trees, sod or a combination of similar materials.
+In areas of overhead transmission lines, no shrubs or trees over 20 feet at maturity will be allowed.
+Trees should not be planted within 10 feet of underground water, sewer or storm drainage pipes.
+18.52.040 J. В. Tree Standards 1.
+Tree Species : shall be appropriate for the planting environment as determined by the Department Director in consultation with the City environmentalist and seek to achieve a balance of the following: Commented [CL59]: From City of Tigard, Oregon Urban a.
+Consistency with approved Tree List or Bioretention Landscaping List. b.
+Compatibility with space constraints for roots and branches at maturity. c.
+Providing adequate species diversity citywide and reasonable resistance to pests and diseases.
+Forestry Manual